 Frosting:

-- Using a mixer, combine the butter, powdered sugar, heavy whipping cream and vanilla, and mix until light and fluffy but stiff.
+- Using a mixer, beat the butter until fluffy.
+Mix in the powdered sugar, heavy whipping cream, and vanilla, beating until combined.

-- Scoop orange frosting into piping bag fitted with #8b tip and create an orange pumpkin in the center of the cupcake.
+- Scoop orange frosting into piping bag fitted with a large star tip and create an orange pumpkin in the center of the cupcake.

-- Scoop green frosting into a piping bag fitted with #4b tip and add a stem in the middle of the pumpkin.
+- Scoop green frosting into a piping bag fitted with a small star tip and add a stem in the middle of the pumpkin.

-- Scoop green frosting into a piping bag fitted with #67 tip and pipe leaves around the edge of the stem.
+- Scoop green frosting into a piping bag fitted with a leaf tip and pipe leaves around the edge of the stem.

 Thank you for this recipe!
 I’ve been meaning to try using pumpkins for cupcakes for quite some time now.
 This is the recipe I am starting with. 🙂